jbsparrow/CyberDropDownloader/docs/reference/configuration-options/settings.md

     --maximum-number-of-children 15 0 10

-Only grap the first link from each post in a forum, but that link will have no children_limit:
+Only grab the first link from each post in a forum, but that link will have no children_limit:

     --maximum-number-of-children 0 1

-Only grap the first POST/ALBUM from a FILE_HOST_PROFILE
+Only grab the first POST/ALBUM from a FILE_HOST_PROFILE

     --maximum-number-of-children 0 0 1